Select

 One of the reasons that dabs deliver such a satisfying cannabis experience is that the terpenes and cannabinoids vaporize at lower temps, preserving their essential flavors, aromas and properties.
 Dabbing allows you to adjust the temperature you apply to your concentrates so that you can customize your experience by bringing out the specific qualities that you want to enjoy.
 While fine-tuning temperatures — and how it affects your personal experience of cannabis — are deep-dive topics, for now you should know that it’s possible to modify how you experience your high — or your pain relief — by adjusting the temperature of the dab nail.
 An e-nail, while expensive, can give you fine control over the surface temperature of the dab nail.
 Conversely, you can invest in an infrared thermometer to check the temperature of the nail head until you get more comfortable gauging the timing of heating and cooling yourself.

-How To Smoke a Dab — Step-by-Step Guide
+How To Dab — A Step-by-Step Guide

 So you’ve picked out your concentrate and acquired the necessary equipment.
 Now what?
 Let’s walk through the process of setting up and smoking a dab, one step at a time.